Precision engineered with the goal of targeting disease

 Currently, surgery is a primary treatment modality for a large number of solid cancers, and published literature shows that for many of these the initial cytoreduction (tumor debulking) has a significant impact on patient outcomes.
 Surgeons must rely primarily on their visual and tactile senses, aided at times by static pre-operative images, to excise the cancer.

 OTL38 is a novel compound consisting of a folic acid-targeting molecule, or ligand, linked to a near-infrared dye.
-Following current clinical trial protocols, OTL38 is injected two hours before surgery and is intended to bind to diseased tissue, including several cancers, involving lung, ovarian, and renal.
-The goal of this technology is to allow the surgeon to see hard-to-detect, small cancer lesions or diseased lymph nodes that might otherwise be missed through the use of a NIR (near-infrared) camera.
-OTL ligands are designed to enhance the view in real time, and if proven successful, we believe may be an important addition to image-guided surgery.
+The goal of this technology is to allow the surgeon to see, through the use of a NIR (near -infrared) camera, hard-to-detect, small cancer lesions or diseased lymph nodes that might otherwise be missed.
+OTL38 and our other proprietary compounds are designed to enhance the view in real time, and if proven successful, we believe may be an important addition to image-guided surgery.

 Our goal; To use our ligands to precisely target overexpressed diseased tissue